 Word, Sentence and Paragraph indicate the position respectively in word, sentence and paragraph units of the text/script.

 When the MGC wishes to exchange the range format support capabilities about a particular media resource with the MG, it shall set the Format Type property of the Range Format Support package (rfs/ft) in the Add, Move or Modify command request regarding to that media resource.
 The MGC shall set the value of the rfs/ft property to a list of the range formats it requests (i.e. it supports).
 The MG shall then determine the list of range formats to be used by the media resource, and respond via the rfs/ft property in the corresponding command reply to the MGC.
-The MG may determine the range format support by determining the interClause between the one requested by the MGC and the one supported by the MG itself.
+The MG may determine the range format support by determining the intersection between the one requested by the MGC and the one supported by the MG itself.

 When the MGC wishes to know what range format a particular media resource supports from the MG, it shall either set the rfs/ft property with "CHOOSE ($)" wildcard value in the Add, Move or Modify command request, or perform an AuditCapabilities command request of the rfs/ft property regarding to that media resource.
 The MG shall then respond with the rfs/ft property containing a list of range formats supported by the media resource in the corresponding command reply to the MGC.